X-ray - neck; Cervical spine x-ray; Lateral neck x-ray

 Claudius I, Newton K. Neck.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 37.

 Van Thielen T, van den Hauwe L, Van Goethem JW, Parizel PM.
-Imaging techniques and anatomy.
+Current status of imaging of the spine and anatomical features.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
-6th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone: 2015:chap 54.BACK TO TOP
+7th ed.
+Philadelphia, PA: Elsevier: 2021:chap 47.BACK TO TOP

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.